yuvalif/openshift-local-lab/README.md

 # Install OpenShift
 Once the 3 machines are running, you can use the ```openshift-lab.sh``` script to opens a tmux session with 4 windows, one local and 3 to the 3 machines.

 At this point, OpenShift3.9 could be installed on the setup.
 The installation is using OpenShift Origin and assumes RPM based installation on CentOS7.4 machines.
-The process should be as follows:
+The process here assume that installation happens from an external box (e.g. your laptop), and not from the master node (even though this is also possible).
+And should be as follows:
 * After machines are first created, password-less SSH connection with them needs to be established.
 For that, you can use the ```renew-ssh-openshift-lab.sh``` script.
 Note that this script also cleans up any existing ssh entries.
   * This maps to this [section](https://docs.openshift.org/3.9/install_config/install/host_preparation.html#ensuring-host-access) in the guide
+  * Make sure that ```dig``` is installed on the machine used for installation (e.g. your laptop).
+Use: ```yum install bind-utils```
 * Run the: ```openshift-base-packages.sh``` script on each host to install base packages and docker
   * This maps to these sections in the guide:
     * [Base Packages](https://docs.openshift.org/3.9/install_config/install/host_preparation.html#installing-base-packages)
     * [Docker](https://docs.openshift.org/3.9/install_config/install/host_preparation.html#installing-docker)
+    * Note that this scripts are not maintained with the documentation, so, a good thing would be to make sure that they stil follow the manual steps, or just carry on the manual steps from the guide without the script
   * Note that for the install process, docker is not required on the host, just the VMs
 * Optionally, use the ```openshift-lab-prerequisite.sh``` script to run the above 2 scripts on each of the 3 servers ([TODO] probably better to create an ansible playbook for that)
 * Last step would be to clone the ansible playbook git repository (currently tested with tag: [openshift-ansible-3.9.14-1](https://github.com/openshift/openshift-ansible/releases/tag/openshift-ansible-3.9.14-1) only) and run the following playbooks using the ```openshift-lab.ini``` inventory file: